simonom/PyCHAM/README.md

 Optionally, the header, end punctuation and footer of generic rate coefficients can be stated.
-For the simple working example taken using the MCM format:
+For the simple working example taken using the MCM FACSIMILE format:

 * Generic Rate Coefficients ;
 KRO2NO = 2.7D-12*EXP(360/TEMP) ;